OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

     xor

 in the body of a constructor, method, static initializer, or instance initializer.
-It is a measure of the minimum number of possible paths through the source and therefor the number of required tests.
+It is a measure of the minimum number of possible paths through the source and therefore the number of required tests.
 In general, 1-4 is considered good, 5-7 ok, 8-10 means "consider re-factoring", and 11 and higher tells you "re-factor now!".
 A hard limit for the module certification process is a Cyclomatic Complexity of 8.